m-h-c-t/mh-helper-extension/README.md

 </kbd>

 ### Credits
 Special thanks to all who have contributed with advice, bug reports, or code!
-A few honorable mentions: Jack (OG creator), tehhowch, AardWolf, tsitu, Loaf, groupsky, Nick (HornTracker), wOen, plasmoidia, Mistborn94, and the Discord server mods.
+See [this page](https://mhct.win/contributors.php) for all the people who helped so far.